 Dr. Fauci's face will soon be on a bobblehead

-MILWAUKEE -- The United States' top infectious disease specialist is getting his own bobblehead.
+MILWAUKEE (AP) -- The United States' top infectious disease specialist is getting his own bobblehead.

 The museum in Milwaukee picked Fauci because many people see the plain-speaking expert on the coronavirus as a hero right now, said co-founder and CEO Phil Sklar.